We’re seeing an increasing trend towards asking designers and design companies to sign written contracts and agreements.

 Not all contracts are like this, but it tends to be the reason.

 Non-Disclosure Agreements are generally awful, as they sometimes restrict not only development work, but work that becomes published too.
 Work that is published in print, whether the client likes it or not, becomes in the public domain.
 Friends, family, business colleagues (in other, but similar businesses) etc. will see the material.
 Some NDAs block the designer from talking about their involvement with the project – forever, along with not being even able to mention the clients name.
 Often the client is unreasonably fearful of ‘trade secrets’ being given away.
-The point is that the people they are giving it to are much more likely to share the actual content, then the design agency showing a few covers or layouts.
+The point is that the people they are giving it to are much more likely to share the actual content, than the design agency showing a few covers or layouts.
 Big companies are showing an arrogance believing they own the designer and the copyright, and can protect their business by doing so.
 Essentially, all they are really doing is blocking the designer from growing their business.

 Businesses are becoming a closed book, and not even recognising the issue, or having a fair and open dialogue about it.
 Just because they’ll eventually find a designer who will sign ‘anything’ it doesn’t stop the unscrupulous one-size-fits-all behaviour.